dntstck/blog/picosystem/peek-picosystem.md

 <p>If you enjoy game development, love Raspberry Pi, want something cool to develop games with or are interested in the future and capabilities of this device,
 I strongly implore you to get one!
 Just such a beautiful little device to hold in your hands and is great for quickly picking up, playing a quick game or two, then powering off and putting away again for the next time.
-For those interested in programming and development the world is your oyster when it comes down to the power of this system and the diverse capabilities of the 32blit SDK... buy one!</p>
+For those interested in programming and development the world is your oyster when it comes down to the power of this system and the diverse capabilities of the 32blit SDK.</p>
 <figure>
 <img src="{{ site.baseurl }}/picosystem/img/picosystem-pxl.png" alt="PicoSystem Pixel Art" />
 <br><sup>pixelart</sup>
 </figure>

 <p>...Did I mention the weight of it?</p>

+<p>Until next time</p>
 <p>- Dru </p>